buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Unlimited
 * **Duration**: 1 round

 You send a short message of 25 words or less to a creature with which you are familiar.
 The creature hears the message in its mind, recognizes you as the sender, and can answer in a similar manner.
-The spell enables creatures with an Intelligence score of at least -2 to understand the meaning of your message even if they don't understand your language.
+The spell enables creatures with an Intelligence score of at least -2 to understand the meaning of your message even if they don' \*\*t understand your language.

-You can send the message across any distance and even to other planes of existence, but if the target is on a different plane than you, there is a 5\% chance that the message doesn't arrive.
+You can send the message across any distance and even to other planes of existence, but if the target is on a different plane than you, there is a 5\% chance that the message doesn' \*\*t arrive.

 **For each Magic Critical Success** obtained in the Magic Check, you increase the message by 25 words or increase the duration by one round.